 What to do in Burford?
 Based in Moreton-in-Marsh, The Cotswold Cheese Co. sells a variety of artisan cheeses.
 The helpful staff members are happy for customers to try their cheeses before they settle on which ones to buy.
 You just have to visit Cotswold Cheese company Burford.

+Best Burford Cotswolds shops?
 Burford’s home of antiques was established back in 1992 and is a well-known place to visit in the area.
 The building carries a lot of history, and the team behind the facility are happy to assist guests.
 Are you going to visit some of the Burford antiques?

 A vintage emporium that sells great gifts for anyone looking to take a piece of the Cotswolds back home for their friends and family.

-A great gift shop that’s full of tonnes of unusual items to take home with you.
+Three French Hens Burford, a great gift shop, is full of tonnes of unusual items to take home with you.
 The owner is extremely friendly, and more than happy to help you find a special present.